apache/cordova-docs/www/docs/en/dev/core/features/splashscreen/index.md

 ### Android

 1. **Simulator does not show the splash screen when launching the application from Android Studio or Cordova CLI.**
    This is a known Android simulator issue.
 After uploading the app to the simulator, exiting and opening the app will display show the Splash Screen.
-If changes are not showen, try also performing a clean build.
+If changes are not shown, try also performing a clean build.